SergeyYakubov/asapo/common/networking/monitoring/README.md

-Currently changes to these files have to be compiled seperately for Go and JavaScript
+Currently, changes to these files have to be compiled separately for Go and JavaScript

 Execute each `./generate-proto.sh` in:
 - `#/monitoring/monitoring_ui`